maximousblk/crashbrowser/README.md

 * This piece of code is open and I am not the creator or owner of this script.
 * It is only for learning and research purpose.
 * I am not responsible for any destruction or harm caused due to this program/code.
-* No systems (hardware/software) were harmed during the making of this program/code

-## License

-This program/code is licensed under the [Unlicense](http://unlicense.org).